-When the LM5141 is in the low I_Q standby mode, the controller will set the RT pin to a high impedance state and ignore the RT resistor.
+When the LM5141-Q1 is in the low I_Q standby mode, the controller sets the RT pin to a high impedance state and ignores the RT resistor.
 After coming out of standby mode, the controller will monitor the RT pin.
-If a valid resistor is connected, and there have been 16 μ s of continuous switching without a zero-crossing event, the LM5141 will switch to the frequency set by the RT resistor.
+If a valid resistor is connected, and there have been 16 μ s of continuous switching without a zero-crossing event, the LM5141-Q1 will switch to the frequency set by the RT resistor.